Seagate Rosewood – Small, thin, light, and unreliable?

 A Look and the drive physically

 To get a quick idea, we performed a report on our internal database which we use to track all cases we receive.
 Our report detailed we have received 122 Rosewood drives this year so far – approximately 20 drives each month.
 This is an increase on 2017 but last year also was a very busy year for this model of drive.
-Thankfully our recovery rates for Rosewood drives has increased, but this was not always the case as any honest data recovery company will admit, from the very beginning these drives challenged even the best data recovery technician from the locked diagnostic port to the lack of internal space making a HSA (head stack assembly) exchange very difficult using typical tools and techniques.
+Thankfully with our recent developments in methods and procedures Datlabs recovery rates for Rosewood drives has now improved markedly. but this was not always the case as any honest data recovery company will admit, from the very beginning these drives challenged even the best data recovery technician from the locked diagnostic port to the lack of internal space making a HSA (head stack assembly) exchange very difficult using typical tools and techniques.
 Below we go into a little more detail as to why these drives are difficult for the data recovery industry and why you should maybe avoid trusting these drives exclusively with your critical data.